 Merci: Yeah.
 So there’s many of us.
 I count myself among them.
 I am not too far behind you in age.
 What I really enjoy because I still teach coaching—I’m the Director of Training here.
 I have my own coaching practice.
 I am continuously amazed because I’m in the world of I don’t know what I don’t know.

 To me, that’s the fountain of youth.
 I don’t mean like the kind you put on your face.
 I mean feeling vital.
 A friend once said to me, “You’re done when you feel like there’s no possibilities or surprises left in your life.”
 When you’re smart and bright, you have to struggle against that.
 You know what you know and you’re confident.
-Like you said, it’s not ego.
+As you said, it’s not ego.
 You just know.
 Maybe you learn quicker; you’ve always been interested in it.
 You have that hunger and curiosity.

 So a lot of our students really do come for that.
 They come because they want to learn something new.
 You might walk out with a string of pearls.
 It all depends on what those pearls are that you’re looking for.

-Frankly, I started coaching before I came to International Coach Academy as a student.
-I just leveraged my education background, team-building.
+Frankly, I started coaching before I came to the International Coach Academy as a student.
+I just leveraged my educational background, team-building.
 I ran political campaigns.
 I knew how to motivate and enthuse and acknowledge people.
 But I came because I wanted to be in a community of others who were looking to be told something they didn’t know, to live in that world.

 I never left.
 I’ve jumped around; you name it and I’ve dabbled in it.
 I’m a seeker and I enjoy it.
 What do I have left, you know?
 I don’t smoke.
 I only have wine once in a while.
 You know what I mean.
 I raised a kid.
 This is what really sets me on fire.
 It still does.
 It’s still coaching.

-The other thing I have to say is this: the International Coach Federation went from “Who’s that?” to now being asked of me in the States constantly.
+The other thing I have to say is this: the International Coaching Federation went from “Who’s that?” to now being asked of me in the States constantly.
 Their program of credentialing is rigorous.
 I just went for my Master Certified Coach which requires 2,500 hours of coaching, so many hours of coach-specific training, and you have to submit recordings.
 And 7% of the people who apply for this credential get it.
 Seven percent.